Nursing – Accelerated

 Nurses provide and direct others in the provision of nursing care to patients in acute care settings and a variety of other healthcare agencies.
 Nurses work closely with physicians and other members of the healthcare team.

-The Accelerated Track is a one year program for LPNs and Certified Paramedics.
-The Accelerated Track coordinates with Arkansas Tech University, the University of Arkansas at Little Rock and the University of Arkansas Fayetteville so that graduates from our program can seamlessly complete a Bachelor of Science in Nursing.
+The Accelerated Track coordinates with Arkansas Tech University, Capella University, Ouachita Baptist University, the University of Arkansas at Little Rock, the University of Arkansas Fayetteville, and the University of Central Arkansas so that graduates from our program can seamlessly complete a Bachelor of Science in Nursing.

 Fast Facts

-• The Accelerated Track accepts one cohort each year with a January start
+• The Accelerated Track accepts one cohort each year with a January start.

 ABHES and ASBN Nursing Outcomes